Where will the project be located?

-We are developing a federal offshore lease area that has the potential to generate over 2,000 megawatts (MW) of power, depending on technology.
-That is enough energy to power close to 800,000 homes.
+We are developing a federal offshore lease area that has the potential to generate up to 2,400 megawatts (MW) of power, depending on technology.
+That is enough energy to power more than one million homes in the region.

 What is the overall project timeline?

-We expect to deliver clean energy from the project by the mid-2020s.
+We expect to deliver clean energy to New England by 2028.

 Who will benefit from the project?

-Individuals and communities across Massachusetts will benefit from the Mayflower Wind project.
+Individuals and communities across New England will benefit from the Mayflower Wind project.

 Governments at all levels benefit from the increased revenue and economic activity.
 The US government has received $135 million for the federal offshore lease payment.
 The project is estimated to provide nearly $2.5 billion in total economic benefit to the Commonwealth.

-Over the 20-year contract period, citizens in Massachusetts will benefit from cleaner air, as the project will eliminate over thirteen million metric tons of greenhouse gas emissions system-wide once in operation.
+Over the 20-year contract period, the citizens of New England will benefit from cleaner air, as the project will eliminate over thirteen million metric tons of greenhouse gas emissions system-wide once in operation.

 What permits and licenses does Mayflower Wind need before it can start construction?